venkataravuri/247.ai-assignment/README.md

 ### System Design Interview - Problem Statement

-Here is my understanding (or) transcript :pencil2: of the problem statement :question: prescribed, as an assignment over call. :calling:
+Here is the transcript :pencil2: of the problem statement :question: given as an assignment over call. :calling:

 #### :hourglass: Background